Skip to content

 Our BikeComputer program implements the following functionalities:

 • Bike gear: the bike’s gear system provides a value representing the current gear that the BikeComputer program can read.
-On our system, gear may be changed using the joystick.
+On our system, gear may be changed using the buttons.

 • Pedal rotation: the BikeComputer program simulates pedal rotation at a given speed.
-On our system, rotation speed can be modified using the joystick.
+On our system, rotation speed can be modified using the buttons.

 • Reset: with a button, the user can reset the counters.